hdShang/arxiv-daily/docs/cs-AI/2025-05-11/papers/250507020v1-r-cage-a-structural-model-for-emotion-output-design-in-human-ai-inte.md

 ---
 layout: default
-title: R-CAGE: A Structural Model for Emotion Output Design in Human-AI Interaction
+title: "R-CAGE: A Structural Model for Emotion Output Design in Human-AI Interaction"
 ---

 # R-CAGE: A Structural Model for Emotion Output Design in Human-AI Interaction